-The following principles apply to all aspects of the GSTC program - including work performed by Certification Scheme Owners (CSO) and Certification Bodies (CBs):
+The following principles apply to all aspects of the GSTC program - including work performed by Certification Scheme Owners (CSOs) and CBs:

 1 Integrity Integrity should be demonstrated in every aspect of the process, requiring honesty, fairness and consistency throughout.
 2 Credibility The process should spread confidence in certification as a meaningful way of identifying and stimulating good sustainability practice in the tourism sector.
-Lucya and altho 3 Impartiality The process should not be open to any forms of influence which might raise doubts about the objectivity of the decisions taken.
-4 Accessibility Recognition of standards and accreditation should be as accessible as possible to all relevant certification schemes and certification should be as accessible as possible to all tourism enterprises.
+3 Impartiality The process should not be open to any forms of influence which might raise doubts about the objectivity of the decisions taken.
+4 Accessibility Recognition of standards and accreditation should be as accessible as possible to all relevant certification schemes and certification should be

+- as accessible as possible to all tourism enterprises.
 There should be no discrimination on grounds of size and location and financial barriers should be minimized.
-5 Comprehensiveness All recognized sustainable tourism standards covering sustainable tourism should address all aspects of sustainability, including socio-economic, cultural and environmental impacts.
-6 Rigorousness Accreditation and certification should be robust processes and require high standards and levels of sustainability to be met.
-7 Effectiveness The process should be impacts-driven and shaped to help as many tourism • Line Gilly Gill Goo enterprises as possible achieve maximum change towards sustainability.
-The accreditation programme should strengthen the impact of certification . schemes.
-8 Transparency The standards required and processes adopted should be transparent and available for scrutiny by stakeholders.
-1 1

-9 Diversity The process should recognize and encourage the diversity of local, regional and sectoral certification schemes, including their criteria and standards, provided there is no loss of sustainability outcomes.
-10 Achievability The accreditation process must be practicable and sustainable over time and not place burdens on certification schemes that they could not meet.
+5 Comprehensiveness All recognized sustainable tourism standards coverin tourism should address all aspects of sustainability, including socio-economic, cultural, and environmental impacts.
+Rigorousness Accreditation and certification should be robust processes and require high standards and levels of sustainability to be met.
+Effectiveness The process should be impacts-driven and shaped to h tourism enterprises as possible achieve maximum change towards sustainability.
+The accreditation program should strengthen the impact of certification schemes.
+Transparency The standards required and processes adopted should be transparent and available for scrutiny by stakeholders.
+Diversity The process should recognize and encourage the diversity of local, regional, and sectoral certification schemes, including their criteria and standards, provided there is no loss of sustainability outcomes.
+Achievability The accreditation process must be practicable and sustainable over time and not place burdens on certification schemes that they could not meet.
+Rigorousness Effectiveness Transparency Diversity